AakankshaBaid/supply-health/hotel-supply-health github/README.md

 ## Notes

 Fully synthetic.
-No production data, schemas, partner identities, or proprietary business logic from any employer appear in this repo.
-Methodology reflects professional practice; data generated from scratch, at scale, for public sharing.
+No proprietary business logic from any employer appear in this repo.
+Methodology reflects professional practice.

 ---